 Ashore, Grady first served on the staff of the Joint Chiefs of Staff and then as naval aide to the chief of naval operations.
 He also served on the staff of the chief of naval operations as assistant branch head, Europe and Eurasia Politico-Military Affairs Branch (OPNAV N524).
 He then served as executive assistant to the Navy’s Chief of Legislative Affairs.
 Next, he served as the deputy executive secretary of the National Security Council in the White House.
 He then went on to serve as the executive assistant to the chief of naval operations.

 Grady’s flag assignments include the Director of the Maritime Operations Center (N2/3/5/7), Commander, U.S. Pacific Fleet; Commander, Carrier Strike Group (CSG) 1 and the Carl Vinson Carrier Strike Group where he deployed for nearly ten months to the Western Pacific and the Arabian Gulf conducting combat operations in support of Operation Inherent Resolve.
 He was then commander, Naval Surface Force Atlantic.|

 Grady is commander, 6th Fleet; commander, Naval Striking and Support Forces NATO; deputy commander, U.S. Naval Forces Europe; deputy commander, U.S. Naval Forces Africa; and Joint Force Maritime Component commander Europe.
 He assumed these duties Oct.
 28, 2016.

-His personal awards include the Defense Superior Service Medal, the Legion of Merit with three gold stars, the Meritorious Service Medal with three gold stars, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal with three gold stars and the Combat "V", and the Joint Service Achievement Medal.
+His personal awards include the Defense Superior Service Medal, Legion of Merit with four gold stars, Meritorious Service Medal with three gold stars, Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal with three gold stars, and the Combat "V" and Joint Service Achievement Medal.
 Grady is a joint specialty officer.